 In accordance with the Association's Housing Application Suspension and Cancellation Policy there are certain grounds where the Association will cancel an application form.
 Where any of the stated circumstances apply the Association will cancel an application form.
-This includes the applicant being under sixteen years of age, death of an applicant, applicant has requested removal from the waiting list and the applicant has failed to respond to the review.
+This includes the applicant being under sixteen years of age, death of an applicant, applicant has requested removal from the waiting list and the applicant has failed to respond to the review of the waiting list.